dangrondahl/dangrondahl.github.io/content/pages/principles.md

 date: 2024-01-11T09:37:05+01:00
 ---

-_We choose to follow these principles, to be transparent about our practices, and to hold ourselves accountable to these standards._
+In our effort to assess and improve developer productivity and experience, we are guided by the following principles, to make fair and empathetic decisions.</br>
+As leaders or peers e.g. within enabling teams, we commit to these principles for transparency and accountability.
+Without trust from our developers, our best intentions and efforts will be in vain.

+# Principles
 ## > We prioritize trust and transparency

 We openly communicating our methods and intentions behind all data collection and feedback processes.
 This builds trust.